P&F Blog

 Only combat veterans get a burial flag.

 Wrong.
-Any veteran discharged under conditions other than dishonorable qualifies, whether they saw combat or not.
-Peacetime service counts.
-Stateside service counts.
-The VA does not split veterans into tiers for the burial flag.
+Any veteran discharged under conditions other than dishonorable qualifies, combat or not.
+Peacetime and stateside service count.
+The VA does not split veterans into tiers.

 MYTH 05